varun-anumalla/KNR-Connect/README.md

     * 📞 **Call** the business.
     * 📱 Open a **WhatsApp** chat.
     * 🗺️ Get **Directions** via Google Maps.
+    * A **horizontally scrolling image gallery** to showcase business photos.
+    * A dedicated **description section** to provide more information.
+    * **Skeleton Loaders:** A professional, shimmering placeholder is shown while images are loading, improving the user experience.
 * **Persistent Favorites:** Users can mark businesses as favorites, with choices saved permanently on the device's local database.
 * **Modern UI & UX:**
     * A professional bottom navigation bar for seamless screen transitions.